Lunglei

 Lunglei (/'lʌŋleɪ/, locally /lʊŋ'leɪ/), formerly rendered Lungleh, is the second-largest town in Mizoram, northeastern India, situated in the south-central part of the state.
 The town served as the capital of British South Lushai Hills from 1889 to 1898.
 It is situated 729 metres (2,392 feet) above sea level, on a ridge surrounded by hills.
 As of 2023, the town has an estimated population of 157,000.

 History

-Lungleh was the capital of South Lushai Hills for 10 years from 1880, as was Aijal for the North Lushai Hills.
+Lunglei (Some pronounce as Lungleh).
+Lunglei which means "Bridge of Stone", was the capital of South Lushai Hills for 10 years from 1880, as was Aijal for the North Lushai Hills.
 The two were united in 1898.
 Lunglei is the largest town in Mizoram and was an important town until the partition of India as it had direct access to Chittagong, a big city in Bangladesh which made Lunglei the commercial and education centre.
-As of 1912, there were only 2 shops in Lunglei 1922 which increased to 4 shopes in 1922.
+As of 1912, there were only 2 shops in Lunglei which increased to 4 shops in 1922.
 The first Jeepable road to Lunglei was made only in the 1950s. on 1 March 1966, the MNF declared unilateral Mizo Independence and attacked Assam Rifles post at Lunglei, captured the SDO and seized Rs 18 Lakhs from the Govt Treasury.